-For the 60th session of the Commission, the officers are:
+For the 61st session of the Commission, the officers are:

 Chairperson: H.E.
-Ambassador Bente Angell-Hansen (Norway) (Group of Western European States and other States)

-First Vice-Chairperson: H.E.
-Ambassador Alicia Buenrostro Massieu (Mexico) (Group of Latin American and Carribean States)

-Second Vice-Chairperson: NN (Group of African States)

-Third Vice-Chairperson: H.E.
-Ambassador Reza Najafi (Islamic Republic of Iran) (Group of Asia-Pacific States)

-Rapporteur: NN (Group of Eastern European States)
+Ambassador Alicia Buenrostro Massieu of Mexico (Latin American and Caribbean States) First Vice-Chairperson: H.E.
+Ambassador Michael Adipo Okoth Oyugi of Kenya (Group of African States) Second Vice-Chairperson: H.E.
+Ambassador Ayesha Riaz of Pakistan (Group of Asia-Pacific States) Third Vice-Chairperson: H.E.
+Ambassador Alena Kupchyna of Belarus (Group of Eastern European States) Rapporteur: Mr. Wietze Sijtsma of Netherlands (Group of Western European and other States)

-Commission on Crime Prevention and Criminal Justice, Commission on Population and Development, Commission on Science and Technology for Development, Commission for Social Development, Commission on the Status of Women, Commission on Sustainable Development, Statistical Commission, United Nations Forum on Forests
+1 Commission on Crime Prevention and Criminal Justice, Commission on Population and Development, Commission on Science and Technology for Development, Commission for Social Development, Commission on the Status of Women, Commission on Sustainable Development, Statistical Commission, United Nations Forum on Forests

-The CND acting as Governing Body decides on the policies to be followed by UNODC in the area of drugs and approves its budget for this work
+2 The CND acting as Governing Body decides on the policies to be followed by UNODC in the area of drugs and approves its budget for this work

-The drug trust fund of UNODC, also known as the United Nations Drug Control Programme (UNDCP) is used for the part of UNODC concerned with drug control.
+3 The drug trust fund of UNODC, also known as the United Nations Drug Control Programme (UNDCP) is used for the part of UNODC concerned with drug control.
 UNODC also has a separate crime trust fund, for its mandates on crime prevention and criminal justice, anti-corruption, transnational organised crime, human trafficking, money laundering and some aspects of terrorism prevention.

-The part of the CND where all members and observers are in attendance
+4 The part of the CND where all members and observers are in attendance

-&lt;sup>5 Meets to negotiate draft resolutions.
+5 Meets to negotiate draft resolutions.
 The Committee may also be an opportunity for delegations to discuss technical issues in greater depth.
 Member States can call for informal drafting committees to seek basic consensus on specific resolutions before such reworked drafts are tabled at the Committee of the Whole, and may decide that NGO representatives will not be permitted to attend those informal discussions